Aja (album)

-Aja (/ˈeɪʒə/, pronounced "Asia") is the sixth studio album by the American rock band Steely Dan, released on September 23, 1977, by ABC Records.
+Aja (pronounced /ˈeɪʒə/, like Asia) is the sixth studio album by the American rock band Steely Dan, released on September 23, 1977, by ABC Records.
 For the album, band leaders Walter Becker and Donald Fagen pushed Steely Dan further into experimenting with different combinations of session players, enlisting the services of nearly 40 musicians, while pursuing longer, more sophisticated compositions and arrangements.
-As with all of the band's previous albums, it was produced by Gary Katz.
+Like all the band's previous albums, it was produced by Gary Katz.

 The album peaked at number three on the Billboard Top LPs & Tape chart, and number five on the UK Albums Chart, ultimately becoming Steely Dan's most commercially successful release.
 It spawned the hit singles "Peg", "Deacon Blues", and "Josie".
 At the 20th Annual Grammy Awards in 1978, Aja won Best Engineered Recording – Non-Classical, and was nominated for Album of the Year and Best Pop Performance by a Duo or Group with Vocals.
 It has appeared on many retrospective "greatest albums" lists, with critics and audiophiles applauding the album's high production quality.
 In 2010, the album was added to the National Recording Registry by Library of Congress for being "culturally, historically, or aesthetically significant".

-Recording
+Background and recording

 The album was produced by Steely Dan's longtime producer Gary Katz, engineered by longtime master engineers Roger Nichols and Bill Schnee and features contributions from numerous leading session musicians.
-The eight-minute-long title track features a jazz-based chord progression, a solo by saxophonist Wayne Shorter, and a notable drum performance by Steve Gadd.

 Co-composer and co-band leader Walter Becker did not perform on the tracks "Black Cow" or "Peg".
+Victor Feldman's Fender Rhodes piano solo on "Black Cow" was recorded at the same time as the basic instruments on the track, a break from Steely Dan's usual recording practice.

+The eight-minute-long title track is composed of a number of different sections which were written independently of each other and then strung together.
+The middle section, for instance, was adapted from an instrumental called "Stand by the Seawall" which dates back to before Steely Dan's formation, and was among the songs Becker and Fagen played when auditioning for the band Demian.
+"Aja" features a jazz-based chord progression and solos by saxophonist Wayne Shorter, drummer Steve Gadd, guitarist Denny Dias, and Becker.
+When Katz asked Shorter if he was interested in playing on a Steely Dan session, the answer was a resounding "no", but after Steely Dan had Shorter's colleague Dick LaPalm vouch for them, he agreed to do it.

+After hearing the band on The Tonight Show Starring Johnny Carson, Becker and Fagen were very impressed by one of their saxophonists and wanted him to play on "Deacon Blues".
+However, they did not know which saxophonist it was, so Katz brought in one after another until they figured out that the one they wanted was Pete Christlieb.